 The SPC issues all Severe Thunderstorm Watches and Tornado Watches.
 All

-warnings are issued locally (see Question 2.3)
+warnings are issued by local NWS offices (see Question 2.3)

 2.6 Why are watches not issued for all severe storms?

 Many severe thunderstorms affect only a small area for a short period of time,